Heinz recalls four batches of infant food in China

 Last year Fonterra (FSF.NZ) said it found a potentially fatal bacteria in one of its products, triggering recalls of infant milk formula and sports drinks in nine countries including China.

 Experts say exposure to lead is particularly dangerous for children, inhibiting intellectual and physical development.
-It can cause poor concentration, disruptive behavior and even death when subjected to high levels.
+It can cause poor concentration, disruptive behaviour and even death when subjected to high levels.

 (Reporting by Sui-Lee Wee; Editing by David Goodman)